Tatweer-hackathon/Tatweer-front/README.md

 # Trackini

 An innovative platform built with **Next.js**, **Tailwind CSS**, and **TypeScript** to lower costs and automate the transportation of goods.
-Our solution streamlines logistics and provides a dedicated driver app for real-time tracking, making the whole process easier and faster.
+Our solution streamlines logistics and provides a dedicated driver app for real-time tracking, making the process easier and faster.

 ## Table of Contents